G0PLY/DCLXVI/README.md

 Modified weapon and armor requirements,

-Working on the following:

-Removed multiplayer (black screen crash, MP currently loads singleplayer) (issue with the devilution version I'm using, need to port to one that works),

-Removed item drop on death (no effect without multiplayer),
+Removed item drop on death (multiplayer),

-Half gold dropped on death is now deleted (no effect without multiplayer).
+Removed gold dropped on death (multiplayer).

 --------------------------------------------------------------------------------------------------
 Using devilution-nightly(10/20/18).